BananaPilot/Team1-project/README.md

 ## Database
-As an application user you will use an in-Memory Data Storage: rather than using a traditional database system like MySQL or SQLite, the applications database employs Java's ArrayLists to store data directly in memory during program execution.
+As an application user you will use an com.team1.app.classes.in-Memory Data Storage: rather than using a traditional database system like MySQL or SQLite, the applications database employs Java's ArrayLists to store data directly com.team1.app.classes.in memory during program execution.

 ### Data Organization:
-- Products: Stored in an ArrayList of Product objects.
+- Products: Stored com.team1.app.classes.in an ArrayList of Product objects.
-- Suppliers: Stored in an ArrayList of Supplier objects.
+- Suppliers: Stored com.team1.app.classes.in an ArrayList of Supplier objects.
-- Product Types: Stored in an ArrayList of ProductType objects.
+- Product Types: Stored com.team1.app.classes.in an ArrayList of ProductType objects.
-- Zones: Stored in an ArrayList of Zone objects.
+- Zones: Stored com.team1.app.classes.in an ArrayList of Zone objects.
-- Customers: Stored in an ArrayList of Customer objects.
+- Customers: Stored com.team1.app.classes.in an ArrayList of Customer objects.

 ### Key Features:
 - Unified Data Access: Provides a single point of access to various data entities within your application, including products, suppliers, product types, zones, and customers.
 - Singleton Pattern: Ensures only one instance of the DB class exists, promoting code efficiency and simplified access.
-- Lazy Initialization: Optimizes memory usage by creating data lists (products, suppliers, etc.) only when needed, improving performance in scenarios where not all data is required immediately.
+- Lazy Initialization: Optimizes memory usage by creating data lists (products, suppliers, etc.) only when needed, improving performance com.team1.app.classes.in scenarios where not all data is required immediately.
 - Type Safety: Utilizes Java's type system to enforce data integrity and prevent runtime errors by ensuring specific data types are used with corresponding methods.

 ### Benefits:
-- Improved Code Organization: Concentrates data management in a dedicated class, enhancing code maintainability and readability.
+- Improved Code Organization: Concentrates data management com.team1.app.classes.in a dedicated class, enhancing code maintainability and readability.
 - Simplified Data Access: Enables easy retrieval of different data types using dedicated getter methods.
-- Memory Efficiency: Delays list creation until necessary, reducing memory overhead in situations where complete data isn't always essential.
+- Memory Efficiency: Delays list creation until necessary, reducing memory overhead com.team1.app.classes.in situations where complete data isn't always essential.
-- Reduced Errors: Type safety helps to catch potential type-related errors early in the development process, leading to more robust and reliable code.
+- Reduced Errors: Type safety helps to catch potential type-related errors early com.team1.app.classes.in the development process, leading to more robust and reliable code.
 ## 🔗 Links
 [![github](https://upload.wikimedia.org/wikipedia/commons/thumb/2/29/GitHub_logo_2013.svg/120px-GitHub_logo_2013.svg.png)](https://github.com/BananaPilot/Team1-project) Managment Application code on GitHub